Myopically Verifiable Probabilistic Certificates for Safe Control and Learning: Probabilistic Safety Certificate

 We consider the following probabilistic quantity:\footnote{Recall from Section~\ref{SS:Safety_Specification} that whenever we take the probabilities (and expectations) over paths, we assume that the probabilities are conditioned on the initial condition \(X_0 = x\).}

 where the probability is taken over the same distributions of $\{X_\tau\}_{\tau \in [t, T_t]}$ that are used in the safety requirement~\eqref{eq:safety_specification}.
 The values of $T_t$ and $\varmargin_t$ (known and deterministic) are defined in \cref{eq:time_horizon_cases,eq:f_ell_def} depending on the design choice of receding/fixed time-horizon and fixed/varying margin.
+Additionally, we define the mapping $D_\sprob:\R^{n+3}\times\R^m \rightarrow \R$ as\footnote{See Remark \ref{rm:lie-derivative} for the notation for Lie derivative.}